Skip to main content

 auto (TypeScript only)Model-classified approvalsA model classifier approves or denies each tool call.
 See Auto mode for availability

-Subagent inheritance: When using bypassPermissions, all subagents inherit this mode and it cannot be overridden.
-Subagents may have different system prompts and less constrained behavior than your main agent.
-Enabling bypassPermissions grants them full, autonomous system access without any approval prompts.
+Subagent inheritance: When the parent uses bypassPermissions, acceptEdits, or auto, all subagents inherit that mode and it cannot be overridden per subagent.
+Subagents may have different system prompts and less constrained behavior than your main agent, so inheriting bypassPermissions grants them full, autonomous system access without any approval prompts.

 Set permission mode